paultit/frontend-project-lvl4/README.md

 https://quiet-thicket-70927.herokuapp.com/

 This project is a simple version of slack-type chat.

-Made with React and Redux.
-Uses NodeJS as a server.
+Using:
+React + Redux + Forms
+Bootstrap on React
+Websockets
+Async(Async/Await)
+HTTP-requests(Axios)
+JS-Coockie
+Webpack
+and a lot of ES6+ JS